EvanGibsonSmith/git-workshop/README.md

 First, switch to the snake branch that contains the pre-made changes (these are the ones you’ll be merging into):

 ```
-git checkout -b snake_bug_fix
+git checkout snake_bug_fix
 ```

 This branch has the snake game without the needed bug fixes.
-The -b flag creates the new branch locally.

 4. Modify the Game